First off, what is desiccant?

 Table 2 shows adsorptive tendencies of some common desiccants, including effectiveness at elevated temperatures and extreme water vapor concentrations.
 An engineer may refer to these tables to supplement the following brief description of the principal commercially available desiccants.

-MIL-D-3464E details the generally accepted method for determining an amount of bagged desiccant required based on the size and the type of a container and the basic unit of desiccant as defined in the MIL spec.
-A unit of desiccant is defined as, “the amount of desiccant that will adsorb at least 3g of water vapor at 20% relative humidity and at least 6g of water at 40% relative humidity at 77°F (25°C).
+MIL-STD-2073-1 details the generally accepted method for determining the amount (in desiccant units) of bagged desiccant required based on the size and the type of a container.
+A unit of desiccant is defined in MIL-D-3464E as, “the amount of desiccant that will absorb at least 3g of water vapor at 20% relative humidity and at least 6g of water vapor at 40% relative humidity at 77°F (25°C).”
 Table 3 provides a convenient reference to help determine how many units will be required based on the following formula:

 For flexible containers: units of desiccant required = 1.6 x A (in ft2) of 0.001 x A (in2) where A = the area of the barrier in2 or ft2.